nodeshift-starters/reactive-example/README.md

 [Message-Queueing- Kafka](https://github.com/nodeshift/nodejs-reference-architecture/blob/main/docs/functional-components/message-queuing.md)
 section in the Node.js reference architecture provides some recommendations on how to choose which client to use.

-This respository includes 2 branches, one for each of the clients so that you can use either of the clients when running the example.
+This repository includes 2 branches, one for each of the clients so that you can use either of the clients when running the example.

 For KafkaJS there a no additional pre-requisites.